top of page

 • Cutting Boards: hand wash after each use and recoat with coconut oil.

-Coconut oil is antimicrobial and helps to moisturize the wood while also coating.
+Coconut MCT oil is antimicrobial and helps to moisturize the wood while also coating and doesn't go rancid.
 Beeswax helps to seal the wood, making it harder for liquid to penetrate.

-Q: Why not use mineral oil or shellac like others?
+Q: Why not use mineral oil like others?

-Unlike other oils, coconut oil has a higher saturated fat content and is, therefore, unlikely to go rancid.
-This is the same ingredient we use in our Butter Me Up wood conditioner, along with local beeswax, and makes an excellent coating for wood, especially cutting boards.
+Unlike other oils, coconut MCT oil has a higher saturated fat content and is, therefore, unlikely to go rancid.
+This is the same ingredient we use in our Butter Me Up wood conditioner, along with local beeswax, and makes an excellent conditioning and coating for wood, especially cutting boards.

 Q: How do you color your toys?

-Most toys are left as their natural wood color and the coconut oil helps to enhance its woodness; however, there are a few that have been colored using the following:
+Most toys are left as their natural wood color and the coconut MCT oil helps to enhance its woodenness; however, there are a few that have been colored using the following:

 • Red – homegrown beets